Pinellas County Schools Parent Communication and Engagement Expectations

 • Telephone, fax, and email contact information

 • Links for:

-• Parent involvement opportunities (SAC, PTSA, PTA, PTO, Volunteering, etc.) and schedules for each
+• Parent involvement opportunities (SAC, PTSA, PTA, PTO, Volunteering, etc.)

 • Calendar of events

 ° PCS recognizes the need to develop and expand methods of communication to encompass greater utilization of technology, in an effort to reach families in the communities in which they reside.

 • Teachers will:

 ° Maintain up-to-date and accurate records of student grades and attendance in Focus

 ° Communicate with parents/guardians when their child is struggling, has shown improvement, or does something exceptional.

 PCS is committed to partnering with families to support student learning at home, school, and in the community.
 To that end, Pinellas County has both expectations and opportunities for family engagement.